 Quick turnaround

-In today's always-on world, the speed with which the cloud enables you to release new products and services is invaluable.
-Cloud computing, or in a cloud environment, offers a modern, scalable, and flexible infrastructure that is well suited for agile development teams.
-The ability to deploy new software applications quickly and easily, without investing in expensive hardware frees your development team to focus on getting the job done rather than worrying whether they have the IT resources to complete it.
+In an always-on world, the speed the cloud gives you to release new products and services is invaluable.
+A cloud environment offers a modern, scalable, flexible infrastructure built for agile development teams.
+Deploying new applications quickly, without buying expensive hardware first, frees your developers to focus on the work instead of worrying whether the IT resources will be there to finish it.

 RELATED: What is Salesforce & What is it Used For?